 The truth is that criminology is far more encompassing and much harder to pin to any one subject or industry.
-As a result, one can find a criminological component to nearly every degree program or career specialty out there.
+You can find a criminological component in nearly every degree program or career specialty.

-First and foremost, as a subset of sociology, criminology is a scientific discipline that focuses on all aspects of crime and at all levels of society.
-This includes the causes of crime as well as its consequences.
-It also seeks to measure the effectiveness of society's responses to crime and propose ways to both prevent and address criminal behavior.
+Criminology is a subset of sociology.
+It's a scientific discipline that focuses on all aspects of crime at all levels of society.
+It includes the causes of crime as well as its consequences.
+It also attempts to measure the effectiveness of society's responses to crime and to propose ways to both prevent and address criminal behavior.

 Careers in Criminal Justice

 Criminology careers are often associated with jobs in the criminal justice arena as well.
 Criminal justice is the practical application of criminology in society.
 The three main components of the criminal justice system are law enforcement, courts, and corrections or punishment.